ivankqw/ivankqw/README.md

-I'm a Developer + Data Scientist focused on building and understanding the world.
+I'm a Developer + Data Scientist building and understanding the world.